-A new strategy for climate change, energy and green economy in Yukon
+Draft climate change, energy and green economy strategy released

 How we're developing the strategy

-Your input will be used alongside expert knowledge to develop a draft version of the strategy.
+The first public engagement period has closed.
+The project team is now using public input and expert knowledge to develop a draft version of the strategy.
 You will then get a second opportunity to provide input on the draft climate change, energy and green economy strategy.

 With this input, the Government of Yukon will work collaboratively with Yukon First Nations, transboundary Indigenous groups and Yukon municipalities to prepare a recommended strategy to be reviewed and approved by the Yukon government.
 The final strategy will be released in 2019.

 The new strategy will replace the 2009 Climate Change Action Plan and the 2009 Energy Strategy for Yukon.
 It will contain priorities and actions that align with Yukon’s climate change, energy and economic needs.

 Yukon has made some headway in dealing with energy and climate change issues, but a lot has changed since strategies for these areas were last developed.
 We are ready for an updated, innovative approach to climate change, energy and the economy.

 Climate change, energy and the economy are interconnected

 - The kinds of energy we use affect climate change.

 - The impacts of climate change affect our energy supply and our economy.